typelevel/Laika/docs/introduction/intro.md

 * Support for tables of contents, convenient cross-linking between documents and auto-numbering of documents and sections for all supported markup formats

+* sbt plugin, exposing all Laika features and customization hooks as sbt settings and tasks

 * Custom Directives (tags) for templates and text markup, with type-safe and concise DSL for their declaration